LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 .. member:: null->listMethods()

-   Returns a staticarray containing the signatures for all of the methods that are available for the type.
+   Returns a staticarray of :type:`signature` objects for all of the methods that are available for the type.

 .. member:: null->hasMethod(name::tag)